mungpeter/Structure-Based_docking/README.md

   -strict   false
 ```

-- To run this in batch mode on a HPC cluster, use the shell script to modify the template LSF script and submit the jobs:
+- To run this in batch mode on a HPC cluster, use the shell script **run_omega_lsf.csh** to modify the template LSF script and submit the jobs:
 ```
 > A_docking_scripts
         |---- /1_prep_ligands